The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 field.

-If the project is a BICCN project, please be sure to tag the project appropriately and make sure that the Project Name
+If the project is a BICAN project, please be sure to tag the project appropriately and make sure that the Project Name

-field contains the project name assigned by BCDC.
+field contains the project name for reporting purposes.

 To add a user to the project (such as a data submitter) select the Manage Projects